se-edu/learningresources/contents/javascript/VueJs/Intro.md

 #### Language barriers

 A majority of users of VueJs are the Chinese as VueJs is developed by a Chinese American.
-He is very supportive for the Chinese community and hence a lot of the existing plugins are written in Chinese.
-There might be some language barriers if an English speaking developer seeking for VueJs resources.
+He is supportive of the Chinese community and hence a lot of the existing plugins are written in Chinese.
+There might be some language barriers for an English speaking developer seeking for VueJs resources.

 ## Installation